mrthehavok/k8s-observable-rollouts/backlog/tasks/task-9 - Test progressive delivery (blue-green and canary).md

 ## Blockers

 - The E2E environment from task-8 must be fully healthy and validated before starting.
+- Rollouts/monitoring dashboard verification moved to task-10; will be validated after monitoring stack is fixed.

 ## Next Steps

-- Verify Argo Rollouts controller status and dashboard accessibility.
+- Verify Argo Rollouts controller status
 - Create a new application version and push the image to GHCR.
 - Execute the blue-green test plan.
 - Execute the canary test plan.